 If you still need more convincing, then the following advantages might give you more food for thought.

 Drives traffic – Unlike similar platforms, such as Instagram, Pinterest encourages users to share links that drive traffic directly to your website.
-This means that when a user finds visual pin that they like, Pinterest prioritises content that has links embedded in the description and favours backlinking.
+This means that when a user finds a visual pin that they like, Pinterest prioritises content that has links embedded in the description and favours backlinking.
 This is great for growing brand awareness.

 It’s great for SEO – You can easily add keywords to your boards, descriptions, titles and bio which makes your pins easy to find with Google.
 Use your target keywords in your Pinterest boards and descriptions to increase organic traffic and ranking.